Reading time: 9 min.

 During puberty, the body is flooded with androgen hormones, which make sebaceous glands increase in size and produce more sebum [3].
 The same thing can happen to menopausal women, who no longer produce sufficient amounts of oestrogens to balance their androgens.

-birth control pills may cause greasy hair
+hormonal birth control pills can cause oily strands

 3. Medications

-But other kinds of medications can make your scalp and skin oily as well.
+Additionally, other kinds of medications can make your scalp and skin oily as well.
 One such example is anabolic steroids, which some athletes take to increase their muscle mass [6].
 Some corticosteroids can also cause sebaceous glands to become enlarged in certain people, producing more sebum [7].

 Finally, using topical medication for hair loss or common scalp problems, be it a serum such as Minoxidil, a steroid cream or any kind of ointment, can produce a greasy look if it is not applied carefully and it gets in your hair.